BURA IGUADO MENDOZA

-Jesse Fisher is a non-fiction filmmaker based in Santa Fe, New Mexico.
-He directs and produces counter-narratives that resonate across partisan lines with a focus on the relationship between people and their environments.
+Jesse Fisher is a documentary filmmaker based in Santa Fe, New Mexico.
+He directs and produces counter-narratives that resonate across party lines with a focus on the relationship between people and their environments.

 Jesse’s work has screened at Ashland Independent Film Festival, Santa Fe Independent Film Festival, and Black Maria Film Festival.
-He holds a BFA in Film & Television from New York University’s Tisch School of the Arts.
 Una Nueva Tierra is his first feature documentary.